rmorshea/spectate/docs/source/usage/events.rst

 -------------------

 When an error occurs while modifying a model you may not want to distribute events.
-Using :func:`~spectate.mvc.events.rollback` you can suppress events that were produced in the same context as an error:
+Using :func:`~spectate.events.rollback` you can suppress events that were produced in the same context as an error:

 .. code-block:: python